thewitking/billing-system/README.md

 *Description about Products in Image dataset*

->Consider that a store has 6 different products as shown below.
+>Consider that abc xyz store has 6 different products as shown below that are used for training retinanet model for product image segmentation.

 <img src="https://raw.githubusercontent.com/thewitking/billing-system/master/etc/images/product.png" title="Result sample" align="center" alt="products">